 On paper, SARMs appear to be easier on the body than traditional steroids, including testosterone.
 If you take enough to see significant benefits, though, then chances are good you’ll also encounter significant side effects.

 We recall that they don’t convert into DHT or estrogen in the same way as steroids, which means they also don’t impact your system as negatively.

 SARMs also aren’t as anabolic as pure testosterone, which means they probably don’t suppress natural testosterone as much, as well (although there isn’t enough research available to know for sure).

-Several large trials on the SARM cardarine had to be cancelled because it was causing cancerous growths in the intestines of mice.
+Several large trials on the SARM cardarine had to be canceled because it was causing cancerous growths in the intestines of mice.

 You may have heard of this, and that the doses used were much higher than us fitness folk would ever ingest, but that’s not true.

 Rodents eliminate some drugs from their bodies much faster than we do, so they have to receive higher doses to see the same effects.

 In the case cited above, the mice were given 10 mg per kilogram of cardarine per day, which, when adjusted for a human metabolism, comes out to about 75 mg per day for a 200-pound man.

 Poke around on bodybuilding forums and you’ll quickly learn that many bodybuilders take considerably more than that.

 Granted, you can’t extrapolate rodent research to humans (despite sharing ~98% of their DNA, we aren’t big mice), so it’s not clear if that drug or other SARMs actually do increase our risk of developing cancer.